szefer-piotr/garden_food_webs/manuscript/manuscript_garden.md

 Intra-guild predation enchances biodiversity and functioning in complex ecosystems (Wang, Broose and Gravel 2019, Ecology)

-Here we present... something
+Here we present a study trying to show how food web topology is determined by biotic components of early successional communitites in tropical rain forest.
 x.
 Is the a predictive response of the food web to experimental manipulation of the food chain components?
+What does change with manipulations of herbivores, predators and pathogenic fungi?
 x.
-Are there top-down effects/bottom-up effects on plants and herbivore diversity abundance etc.
+Are there top-down effects/bottom-up effects on plants and herbivore diversity abundance etc. Not trying to mechanistically explain but rather show presence or absence of these.
+Can I group insects into modules?
+Then I can characterise them also by diversity within module and size distributions.
 x.
 We test whether these effects can be approximated looking at the changes in specialization of herbivores within plant herbivore food web. relative to the control.
 IS there any evidence for the habitat shift for most abundant herbivores.
 How would omnivory affect prediction from schmitz?